 Pretend to be tightrope walkers and practise the skill of balance and concentration.

 All you need is a piece of string laid on the floor or elevated slightly and tied to the legs of chairs.

 Walk along the string, placing one foot carefully in front of the other without losing your balance and “falling off the tightrope”, or “falling into a river of crocodiles”.

 Or get children to walk along a curb or other narrow, slightly raised platform.

 Young children enjoy symbolic play and you could even dress up for this one.

 Lay some paper plates outside – fairly close together – and pretend to be frogs jumping on lily pads, or animals crossing the river by jumping over rocks.

-As your child’s balance and coordination improve, move the plates further apart and in various directions so your child has to map out a safe path.
+As your children’s balance and coordination improve, move the plates further apart and in various directions so they have to map out a safe path.

 9. Scavenger Hunt

 The simple act of being outside in the fresh air and running around in nature is a necessary movement activity.